evanx/redex/README.md

    }
 }
 ```
+where we enable ES7 async/await via Babel.

 See that before sending the request, we put the message into a Redis set of pending requests.
+Such sets are unique, and so the message must be unique.
 When we get its response, we remove it from the set.
-This enables monitoring for timeouts, and recovering some state in the event of a restart, for logging purposes if nothing else.
+This enables monitoring for timeouts, and recovering some state in the event of a restart.

 #### RateLimitFilter